Why Dentists Recommend Different Crown Options & Materials

 Newer Options

-The choice of material for your crown will affect your treatment’s longevity and success.
 Your dentist may recommend a specific type of crown material based on the tooth’s location, function, aesthetics, health, function, and personal preferences.

 Recommended Reading: Should I get a Second Opinion on Cavities?
 (Potentially Save Thousands)